 8. Draw On Your Zipper With a Pencil

 The graphite in pencils can get zippers unstuck.
-Just rub the pencil lead against the zipper teeth.
+Just rub the pencil lead of a graphite pencil against the zipper teeth.
 A handy trick to know if you’re stuck in class or at work and don’t want your fly open.

 9. Draw On Your Zipper With a Crayon